vitepython/askbid/README.md

 ======

-Bitcoin and USD ask/bidding tool to determine asking price when converting from Bitcoin to USD to determine asking price when converting from USD to Bitcoin
+Bitcoin and USD ask/bidding tool

+To determine asking price when converting from Bitcoin to USD

+To determine asking price when converting from USD to Bitcoin